Latest SeedProd News

 Outline the Idea You Want to Test

-• What problem are you trying to solve?
+• What problem are you solving?

 • What solution are you offering?

-• How will your solution work?
+• How does your solution work?

-• Why is your idea or solution better than the competition?
+• Why is it better than the alternatives?

 How to Create a Landing Page to Validate Ideas